boyin96/AI4Wireless/README.md

 # AI for Wireless Communication

 ## Introduction
 This repository contains a curated list of papers focusing on the application of AI techniques, such as **Graph Neural Networks (GNN)**, **Deep Reinforcement Learning (DRL)**, and **Multi-Layer Perceptron (MLP)**, for wireless communication.
-The papers are organized by year and category, and include tags for relevant features such as citation count and code availability. **The content continues updating.**
+The papers are organized by year and category, and include tags for relevant features such as citation count. **The content continues updating.**

 ## Features
 - **🔥** – Highly Cited (20+ citations)
-- **🔗** – Code Available
 - **📖** – Review Paper

 ## Categories